LuckyRepo/AOSiP-Helper-Bot/README.md

 chmod 777 build.sh
 ```

-You can now use the SLBS.
+You can now use the SLOBS.
 Now instead of launching from your build directory with aosp.sh and updating with update_AHS.sh you can use the build.sh from your root directory by entering the following.

 ```bash
 ./build.sh